Watching a news host and guest discuss the topic of America’s Reconstruction era, my ears perked up, so rare is this topic presented.

 The cost for the newly freed?
 Desperate people wandered back to the old master.
 With no protection, lynching became common as domestic terrorists spread fear.
 Rights of citizenship went unenforced, with sharecropping and the crop lien system replacing legal bondage.

 Perpetual debt chained workers to the land as effectively as if slavery remained legal.

 Poll taxes, vagrancy laws, and literacy tests tyrannized the newly freed, as did threats of violence from the Klan, and the Knights of the White Camelia.

 In 1876, Republican Rutherford B Hayes barely won the presidency in a tight election.
 His campaign officials cut a deal with three Southern electoral delegations.
 Florida, (of course) South Carolina, and Louisiana.
 These states agreed to direct their electors to vote Republican, and in return the Hayes people promised to withdraw the bluecoats.
 Free Blacks were abandoned.

 All in all, the promise of liberty lay in ashes.

 When the moment arrived for equal justice, the cause died due to lack of interest.

 The cable host and his guest were right.

-Gail Chumbley is the author of River of January and River of January: Figure Eight.
-Also on Amazon.
+Gail Chumbley is a history educator and author of the two-part memoir, “River of January” and “River of January: Figure Eight.”